flipz357/flipz357.github.io/_posts/2024-08-21-chomsky-llm.md

 ### Different data, different perplexity levels to be expected

-Let's first note that the paper's training and testing data varies across setups (e.g., standard/shuffled word order).
+Let's first note that the paper's training and testing data varies across setups.
 Therefore, having achieved lower perplexity doesn’t necessarily equate to having learnt more efficiently, even if it would also be achieved in fewer steps.
 Similarly, the ability to efficiently learn any kind of patters doesn’t guarantee equally lower perplexity on any kind of data.

-As a more concrete example, take one of the paper’s impossible languages: Shuffled word order.
+For more conreteness, just consider the example of shuffled word order.
 For text with random word order we would expect that the best possible perplexity is naturally worse:
 A next word in a random word sequence is harder to predict than a next word in a non-shuffled English sentence.
 English also contains well known regularities like SVO (Subject-Verb-Object), which are broken when shuffling.
 Thus, the uncertainty of the model on shuffled words can only be higher.